chainer/chainer/docs/source/tutorial/glance.rst

 ~~~~~~~
 .. image:: ../image/glance/trainer-dataset.png

 Our first step is to format the :mod:`~chainer.datasets`.
-From the raw mushroom.csv, we format the data into a Chainer :class:`~chainer.datasets.TupleDataset`.
+From the raw mushrooms.csv, we format the data into a Chainer :class:`~chainer.datasets.TupleDataset`.

 .. code-block:: python